eduNEXT/eox-tenant/README.rst

 | Redwood          | >= v11.7.0            |
 +------------------+-----------------------+

-**NOTE**: Since 6.2 version, eox-tenant does not support Django 2.2
+**NOTE**: Since the 6.2 version, eox-tenant does not support Django 2.2

 The following changes to the plugin settings are necessary.
 If the release you are looking for is not listed, then the accumulation of changes from previous releases is enough.